Just a snippet from this lovely evening for the wedding reception of Becky and Sean, now 7 years married :)

 What tips would you give to someone starting out in your industry ?

 You need a solid grounding in environmental science and policy, but you also need to spend time with farmers, gamekeepers and everyone else that makes a living from the land.
 Their experience and perspective is worth listening to..

 Who do you admire most in the world and why?

 I admire people who keep going for their goals no matter what gets thrown in their way.
 Some people just seem to be made of very strong stuff.
 Most recently the young motor racing driver Billy Monger who lost his legs in a horrific crash and is making a comeback to pursue his dream of becoming a F1 champion seems to personify that.
 His whole attitude to recovery has blown me away.

 Do you have a favourite quote that you turn to for inspiration?

-What are your future plans for Serafina Press?
+What are your future plans?

 For now, to keep doing what I am doing and ensure The Heather Trust goes from strength to strength.